 The facts are these…

-The below laws currently on the books in Croatia include protections for LGBTQIA+ community, either directly or indirectly.
+The following laws currently on the books in Croatia include protections for the LGBTQIA+ community, either directly or indirectly.
 By indirectly, we mean that discrimination on the basis of sex is banned.

 Everyone in Croatia has rights and freedoms regardless of their: